Milanhj/microbiome-stats/README.md

 Function wrapping `do_deseq()` and `display_deseq_results()` together.
 Outputs a list of tables for each variable level (class, gene, etc..) with results for each variable.
-Used to output DESeq2 results for each variable in a design formula with multiple independent variables.
+Used to output DESeq2 results for each variable in a design formula with one or more independent variables.

 **Usage**